Luca Dan Serbanati

 Examination Policy

-The comprehensive exam consists of a written answer to a quiz and a closed-book, two hours test consisting in analysis, design and implementation of a small application.
+The comprehensive closed-book exam consists of a written answer to a quiz and two hours test consisting in analysis, design and implementation of a small application.

 Lecture notes: slides